littlecodersh/trip/README.md

 [![][thanks-image]][thanks]
 [![][chinese-image]][chinese]

-Trip is an async HTTP library for Python, network blocking will no longer bother you.
+TRIP, Tornado & Requests In Pair, an async HTTP library for Python.

+Simple as Requests, Trip let you get rid of annoying network blocking.

 Coroutine in python 2.7+ can be this simple: